3,110 views

 Field Keywords

-Tropical Forest Resources and Environments Functional understanding of forest trees and forest ecosystems, plant functional traits, forest stand structures, light utilization, seedling regeneration, plant-soil interactions, ecosystem matter cycles, sustainable forest management, climate-change mitigation and adaptation, with emphasis on tropical forests in Asia, Africa and Latin America.
+Tropical Forest Resources and Environments Tropical trees, forest ecosystems, plant functional traits, forest stand structures, light utilization, seedling regeneration, plant-soil interactions, ecosystem matter cycles, sustainable forest management, climate-change mitigation and adaptation

-Landscape Architecture History of gardening, planning and design of gardens, urban parks, nature parks, conservation of landscape and biodiversity, urban afforestation, natural restoration, assessment mitigation of natural environments
+Landscape Architecture History of gardens, landscape planning and design, urban parks, nature parks, landscape ecology, urban forestry, nature restoration, revegetation technology

 Erosion Control Prevention and mitigation of sediment disasters, impact of forest management on rainwater discharge, impact of forest management on sediment discharge, rainwater holding capacity of forest soil, prediction and forecast of debris flow, mechanisms of slope failure and landslides, warning and evacuation system against sediment disasters